Pujan-khunt/learn-go/concurrency/README.md

 either creates a new native thread (based on **GOMAXPROCS**) or juggles/shuffles those stalled goroutines to another native OS thread which isn't in a waiting state and is ready to run.

 Also the go runtime scheduler doesn't assign new goroutines to that idle native OS thread, since there is no point in doing so.

+## Go Runtime Scheduler
+Worth reading once.
+> Great Resource Explaining In Depth About the Go Runtime Scheduler.
+[Link](https://nghiant3223.github.io/2025/04/15/go-scheduler.html)

+### What is it?
+Inside every binary every created by the Go compiler, there exists a piece of code which manages the runtime for that Go binary.
+It manages stuff like memory management, goroutines, channels, garbage collection, and even **scheduling**.

+The Go Runtime Scheduler is also part of this Runtime package inside every go binary file.
+You don't import it, its always there, when you run Go.

+The Go runtime isn't a separate process or a system-level daemon, its the code which is linked when compiling a Go file.

+There isn't a separate "scheduler thread", the scheduling logic runs on the same threads as the program logic does.

+### What doe it do?
+- Multiplexes multiple Goroutines(M) into a few native OS threads(N), following a M:N model.
+- **Handless blocking** of Goroutine (as discussed in the above section)
+- **Preemption**: It can preempt longer running Goroutines to keep things fair and responsive.
+- Keeps the CPU busy, ensures that no CPU cores stay idle.